singularitypress/unified-framework.ts/README.md

 ## Wrapping external APIs
 In `resolve` for a schema object, you can return an `Axios` call since if GraphQL sees you're returning a `promise`, it's designed to return the data after it's completed.

+## Circular References
+The `CompanyType` refers to the `UserType`, and the `UserType` refers to the `CompanyType`.
+We can see off the bat, that this is going to be annoying because if you define one before the other, you'll be using one before it's actually defined.
+To get around this, we'll make the `fields` property on `UserType` and `CompanyType` to be a closure.
+This ensures that both types get declared and defined and the `fields` function gets executed after, so if we need to use either type, they'll have been defined first.

+Additionally, you need to set the `GraphQLObjectType<any, any> ` type to the schemas since they're referring to each other, making TypeScript freak out.